 Request a Reputation Analysis

 Meanwhile, job recruiters were also relieved to have access to a larger network of jobseekers with more potential to find the right fits.

 If you didn’t already know, when you send a job application online, your resume and cover letter are not the only things subject to scrutiny.
 If those two items pass the bill, it is still likely that the job recruiter will Google search you before calling you for an interview.
 This is where online reputation management is essential for individuals, especially those who are looking to enter the workforce.

-Suppressing Negative Content
+Suppress Negative Content

 Go ahead, Google search your name.
-What appears in the first page of results?
+What appears on the first page of search results?
 If the results are in any way unflattering, then those links should be remedied ASAP.
 Recruiters appreciate the power of the Internet, and most are willing to take your bad hair days with a grain of salt.
 But mugshots, court records, negative press articles and cheater/revenge porn sites can all tarnish your eligibility for the job.
 For this type of content, removal services from a trusted online reputation management company can go a long way in helping suppress malicious sites and content.

 Promote Your Positive Press

 Have you ever been mentioned online, whether it be on the media, on social media or on an organization’s website, for doing good in your community or professional field?
 If so, it is time to promote those links.
 There are a number of ways you can do this, but here are some examples below: